cap-js/docs/guides/messaging/event-broker.md

 ## Consuming Events in a Stand-alone App { #consume-standalone }

 This guide describes the end-to-end process of developing a stand-alone (or "single tenant") CAP application that consumes messages via SAP Event Broker.
-The guide uses SAP S/4HANA as the event emitter, but this is a stand-in for any system that is able to publish cloud events via SAP Event Broker.
+The guide uses SAP S/4HANA as the event emitter, but this is a stand-in for any system that is able to publish CloudEvents via SAP Event Broker.

 Sample app: [@capire/incidents with Customers based on S/4's Business Partners](https://github.com/cap-js/incidents-app/tree/event-broker)